Posts

 ALLEA Permanent Working Group on Intellectual Property Rights Internal Meeting will take place on 18 November 2022.

-Patent System Needs Adjustment to Harmonize with Open Science Objectives, European Academies say
+Patent System Needs Adjustment to Harmonise with Open Science Objectives, European Academies say

 A new ALLEA statement examines the current patent system in the context of the ideals and objectives of open science and recommends, among others, the introduction of grace periods in patent applications to make knowledge open as early as possible.